kirbycope/zelda-godot/README.md

 ## Building for Web Using Godot GUI
 1. Select "Project" > "Export..."
+    - If you see errors, click the link for "Manage Export Templates" and then click "Download and Install"
 1. Select the "Web (Runnable)" preset
 1. Select "Export Project"
 1. Select the "docs" folder